 This defines the format of the filenames containing data of the type in question.
 The value must be a list that can be used as the second argument of AGR.ParseFilenameFormat

 (7.6-1), such that only filenames of the type in question match.
-(It is not checked whether this "detection function" matches exactly one type, so declaring a new type needs care.)
+(It is not checked whether this detection function

 AddFileInfo